 Acebyte Utilities is a collection of tools that aim to help optimise, clean up and repair your PC.

 Some of these modules seem quite familiar.
 A "Startup Manager" can disable Windows startup programs at a click, for instance.
-The "Uninstall Manager" highlights large programs that you may not need any more.
-And there are tools to fix Registry errors, clear your browsing history and erase temporary files.
+The "Disk Defragment" tool reorganises files on your hard drive to help improve performance.
+And there are tools to fix Registry errors, free up RAM, and more.

 Other options will scan your PC for "problems", though, and the issues they find are a little trickier to understand.
-Should you allow the program to "set rapid response to request of application", for instance?
-What about "improve input/output cache"?
+Should you allow the program to "set two Cache value", for instance?
+What about "auto adjust desktop icon cache"?
 Or "disable debugging tools"?
 If you like to know what this kind of application is doing to your system then you'll be left a little frustrated here.

 Still, we were a little reassured to see that Acebyte Utilities does record your original settings before it makes any changes.
 And so if a particular tweak has some undesirable result then you should be able to reverse it very quickly.